apache/nifi/nifi-external/nifi-kafka-connect/README.md

 Stateless NiFi does not currently provide access to data lineage/provenance.

 Stateless NiFi does not support cyclic graphs.
-While it is common and desirable in traditional NiFi to have a 'failure' relationship from a Processor route back to the same processor, this can result in a StackOverflowException in Stateless NiFi.
+While it is common and desirable in standard NiFi deployments to have a 'failure' relationship from a Processor route back to the same processor, this can result in a StackOverflowException in Stateless NiFi.
 The preferred approach in Stateless NiFi is to create an Output Port for failures and route the data to that Output Port.